-We’d read about the general lack of nightlife in Valletta before we went.
+I’d read about the general lack of nightlife in Valletta before we went.
 But we weren’t prepared for how utterly closed and dead it was as soon as you walked away from the main tourist streets.
 There was just nobody about.
 Maybe the fact it was cold and Easter played a part.

 We’re too old for wild nightlife but we usually go for a few drinks after we eat.
 Normally, we manage to find a little stretch of independent bars – usually craft ale type places like you’d find in Manchester’s Northern Quarter, Liverpool’s Bold Street, or Gothenburg’s Haga.
 You know the kind of thing.
 But the craft ale places we’d researched online closed at 5pm.
 What’s that all about?!

 We had a mooch round as the streets emptied rapidly.